united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 {{< imgproc k3s_secret_2.png Fit "1280x500" >}}Copy the content{{< /imgproc >}}

-Connect with the edge device and the Kubernetes credentials in your clipboard.
+Connect with the edge device using the software [Lens] and the Kubernetes credentials from your clipboard.

 {{< imgproc k3s_secret_3.png Fit "1280x500" >}}Add a new cluster in Lens{{< /imgproc >}}
 {{< imgproc k3s_secret_4.png Fit "1280x500" >}}Select `Paste as text`{{< /imgproc >}}